Date came into force or revised

 - Complete information for the school authority

-- Incorporation certificate issued under the Societies Act or the Business Corporations Act
+- Include the incorporation certificate issued under the Societies Act or the Business Corporations Act

-- Certificate of Good Standing if original incorporation documents are more than one year old.
+- Submit a Certificate of Good Standing if original incorporation documents are more than one year old

 - Group 4 applicants only: Group 4 applicants should begin working with a financial institution or surety bond provider to determine eligibility for obtaining an adequate bond.

-Applicants who have satisfactorily submitted an EOI submission will be invited to Step 2 – Application Submission.
-Applicants will receive an email notification notifying them of this step.
+Applicants who have satisfactorily submitted an EOI submission will be invited to Step 2 - Application Submission.
+Applicants will receive an email notification notifying them of this opportunity to move to the next step.

 Deadline:

-Applicants that have passed the Step 1 - Expression of Interest stage will be invited to submit their application through the Portal.
-The Ministry will only review one completed application per application cycle.
-Once the application is submitted via the Portal it is considered final.
+Applicants that have passed the Step 1 - Expression of Interest stage will be invited to submit an application and supporting documentation through the Portal.
+The ministry will only review one completed application from each applicant in each application cycle.
+Once the application is submitted via the Portal, it is considered final.
+The applicant will receive an automated email confirmation once the application has been submitted.
+If the applicant does not receive an automated email confirmation, the applicant should not consider the application complete and should contact the ministry.

-- A brief paragraph describing the school’s intended program (if successful, the applicant will be required to elaborate on planning for the program at an interview)
+- A brief paragraph describing the school’s intended program successful applicants will have an opportunity to elaborate on program planning during the interview process).

 School authorities seeking Group 4 certification must additionally provide: